 Tasmania’s latitudinal location in the path of the Roaring 40s provides ever-changing weather patterns and cloud formations, all bathed in an ethereal natural light, and provides the opportunity to witness the Aurora Australis or Southern Lights.

 Since successfully chasing his first aurora, James has been addicted, spending many long, cold nights out under the stars capturing Tassie’s spectacular southern night sky.
-James' night-sky time-lapse work recently won the Animated Aesthetic Category in Australia's premier astrophotography awards - the David Malin Awards, and he currently has an image shortlisted for the INSIGHT Astronomy Photographer of the Year Awards run by the Royal Observatory in Greenwich.
+James' night-sky time-lapse work recently won the Animated Aesthetic Category in Australia's premier astrophotography awards - the David Malin Awards, and in 2018 he was shortlisted for the INSIGHT Astronomy Photographer of the Year Awards run by the Royal Observatory in Greenwich.
 James has previously been awarded the 2016 Photo Editor's Choice at the David Malin Awards, and his time-lapse footage won best Aesthetic Animated Sequence in the same year.
 His images have been featured in Australian Geographic, a book on aurora chasing and awarded International Loupe awards.
 James' time-lapse has placed him as a finalist in several Tasmanian short-film festivals.
 His work has also featured in TV and cinema advertising throughout the Asia-Pacific region for Google.